rvandewater/YAIB-cohorts/Python/README.md

 ```
 #### Install rpy2
 ```bash
 conda install -c conda-forge rpy2

 ```

+If you're encountering issues with the units package or working with R projects managed by renv, refer to this [file](fix_ricu.md)

 ### Step 0: Environment and Prerequisites
 Make sure the data source directly is properly specified in .Rprofile.